orgarchos/arch-os/WHITEPAPER.md

 **Core components:**

 - **Horizon Scanning:**
-    - _Standing Input Feed:_ a standing input feed from customer signal, competitive movement and platform architecture reviews, kept separate from roadmap backlog so long-horizon signals arent drowned out by short term requests.
+    - _Standing Input Feed:_ a standing input feed from customer signal, competitive movement and platform architecture reviews, kept separate from roadmap backlog so long-horizon signals aren't drowned out by short term requests.
     - _H1 foundational analysis for H2 / H3:_ A breakdown of H2 and H3 items to evaluate their sizing, business value and any of these items might require H1 activity for readiness; so as to not block H3 entirely if deferred.
 - **Prioritization:** initiatives are scored and arbitrated from a business value perspective given the entire context around capacity signature, ICP ranking of initiative and business value, architectural risk, customer impact (renewal, signals), etc.
 - **Feasibility:** every Horizon 2 / Horizon 3 candidate is checked against the current Capacity Intelligence dashboard to allow for a confident roadmap execution